 The Commission’s antitrust enforcement in financial services has come a long way since its early beginnings, and has already resulted in fines in excess of €3 billion, with the prospect of more to come.
 In addition, whilst the existence of the above investigations is known or suspected, there may be others under the radar.
 The steady flow of antitrust investigations involving banks is set to continue going forward.

 In addition to a general proliferation in antitrust investigations by the Commission, it is notable that investigations in this sector often involve parallel financial regulatory investigations.
 The main reason is that conduct that breaches antitrust laws will typically also breach financial regulatory laws.

 That is understood to be so with many of the cases mentioned above.
 As already mentioned, the LIBOR scandal saw probes by financial regulators, including the DOJ, the CFTC and the FCA.
-In FX, alongside the antitrust investigations, the FCA, the German financial regulator (Bafin) and the Swiss financial regulator (Finma) also launched their own investigations.
-In Precious Metals, financial regulators in Europe (eg, Bafin53) and the US (eg, the fraud section of the DOJ54 and the CFTC55) have been conducting investigations into similar conduct and some have issued criminal charges and fines.
-Likewise, financial regulators including the FCA are investigating suspected manipulation of trading in SSA bonds.56
+In FX, alongside the antitrust investigations, the FCA, the German financial regulator (Bafin), and the Swiss financial regulator (Finma), also launched their own investigations.
+In Precious Metals, financial regulators in Europe (eg, Bafin) 94 and the US (eg, the fraud section of the DOJ 95 and the CFTC) 96 conducted investigations into similar conduct and some have issued criminal charges and fines.
+Likewise, financial regulators including the FCA have investigated suspected manipulation of trading in SSA 97 and government-issued bonds.
+98

 Parallel investigations, concerning the same or related conduct, are therefore a recurrent theme that advisers must be alive to.